Welcome Wagon Guide¶

 You can prepare for the conference by reading through this guide.
 Don’t worry if you forget any of it – there will be a recording you can watch in the Helpdesk booth.
 Select Expo > Write the Docs Helpdesk to watch it anytime.

 If you still have questions, reach out the Welcome Wagon staff at the Helpdesk anytime.
-Select Expo > Helpdesk > Chat and enter your question.
+Select Expo > Write the Docs Helpdesk > Chat and enter your question.
 A member of the Welcome Wagon will be online during conference hours to help you.

-If you want to contact one of the conference organizers, go to the People tab, select the Filter icon, and select Organisers.
-Select an Organiser and start typing your question.
+If you want to contact one of the conference organizers, go to the People page and search for an organizer’s name.
 You can also email us at email@example.com.

 Reception: Your home base¶